hvdb/grunt-web-development/README.md

 ##What does it do?

+You can remove any html script include.
+It will include it for you.
+(make sure you add the fileblocks)

 dist:

-Minifiy ngannotate, etc.
+concat, Minifiy ngannotate, etc.
-and test karma and protractor.
+test: run tests karma and protractor.

 dev:
-Local files.
+Serve local files, don't concat etc.

+test: Run karma and protractor.

+##TODO

+Protractor coverage
+direct browser options.
+Option to provide/override protractor. screenshots and save them. more?

+More configuration options. /app is now hard etc. automatic include karma files.